 - You will still need to apply for a school place as if for September entry but this place will be held open for you until the time it is agreed that your child should start at the school.
-Once you've been allocated a place you will need to speak to the head teacher to make arrangements for delayed admission. - Your child must start at the school by the beginning of the term after they turn five years old, at the latest.
+Once you've been allocated a place you will need to speak to the head teacher to make arrangements for delayed admission. - Summer-born children must take up the school place offered by the summer term at the latest. - Autumn and spring-born children must take up the school place offered at the start of the term after their 5th birthday (compulsory school age).